Hypogammaglobulinemia and Primary Immunodeficiency: Symptoms, Causes, and Treatment

 Symptoms of Hypogammaglobulinemia

 The most common symptom of HG is long-lasting or frequent infections that often affect the ears, sinuses, chest, lungs, digestive system, and skin.
-These infections might not respond well to standard antibiotic treatment.
+These infections may not improve with standard antibiotics.

 In CVID, repeated sinus and lung infections are common.
-These infections can lead to lung damage called bronchiectasis (widened and scarred airways).
+Over time, these infections can lead to bronchiectasis, a type of lung damage that causes widened and scarred airways.

 Diagnosis of Hypogammaglobulinemia

-It can be hard for your healthcare team to tell if your HG is primary or secondary, especially if you also have another condition that can cause it.
-It’s important to work with your healthcare provider to identify the cause because effective treatment depends on knowing the source.
+It may be challenging for your healthcare team to tell if your HG is primary or secondary, especially if you also have another condition that can potentially cause it.

 Immunoglobulin Blood Tests